phoebehala/web5_f-tracker/README.md

 # Project Name: Finance Tracker
-> Expense and budget tracker as well as keeping track on the stock market
+> Expense and budget tracker as well as keeping track on the stock market.
 > Live demo [_here_](https://stupendous-torte-d9a668.netlify.app).

 ## Table of Contents